8 perfect parks for top dog days out at Essex Country Parks

 With rolling hills, woodlands and a sea wall walk, Hadleigh is great for people and pooches who like changing landscapes, heritage and stunning views over the Thames Estuary.

-After you and your friend have competed your walk, both of you can stop off for refreshments at the Salvation Army Hub café.
+After you and your friend have competed your walk, you can stop off for refreshments at the Salvation Army Hub café.

 As a 300 acre country park, Marsh Farm in South Woodham Ferrers is a haven for wetland birds, wildlife and walking enthusiasts.